jangroth/aws-certification-notes/solutions-architect-professional.md

 * Web Identity Federation with Amazon Cognito
 * Single Sign-On
 * Non-SAML with AWS Microsoft AD
 <a name="3_5_2"></a>
 ### [↖](#3_5)[↑](#3_5_1)[↓](#3_5_3) SAML 2.0
-> Security Assertion Markup Language (**SAML**) is an open standard for exchanging authentication and authorization data between parties, in particular, between an identity provider and a service provider.

-> An identity provider (**IdP**) is a system entity that creates, maintains, and manages identity information for principals and also provides authentication services to relying applications within a federation or distributed network.

-> Active Directory Federation Services (**ADFS**) is a Single Sign-On (SSO) solution created by Microsoft.
-As a component of Windows Server operating systems, it provides users with authenticated access to applications that are not capable of using Integrated Windows Authentication (IWA) through Active Directory (**AD**).
 * Overview
   * To integrate Active Directory/ADFS (or any SAML 2.0) with AWS
   * Access through console or CI